Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Model and Unified Reinforcement-Learning Framework

 \subsection{Intrinsic nonlinear dynamics and squeezing metrics}

-We consider an atomic qudit encoded in the $d=2f+1$ Zeeman states $|f,m\rangle$ ($m=-f,\ldots,f$) within a single hyperfine manifold in the presence of a magnetic field, which defines the quantization $z$ axis, as illustrated in Fig.~\ref{fig:rlscheme}(a) for \(^{161}\mathrm{Dy}\) with $f=21/2$.
-The internal spin operators are denoted by $\{\hat{f}_x,\hat{f}_y,\hat{f}_z\}$.
-In the weak-field regime, the hyperfine--Zeeman structure within a fixed manifold is described by the effective single-atom Hamiltonian ($\hbar = 1$)
+We consider an atomic qudit encoded in the \(d=2f+1\) Zeeman states \(|f,m\rangle\) (\(m=-f,\ldots,f\)) within a single hyperfine manifold in the presence of a magnetic field $B$, which defines the quantization \(z\) axis.
+As illustrated in Fig.~\ref{fig:rlscheme}(a), we take the \(^{161}\mathrm{Dy}\) manifold with \(f=21/2\) as a representative example~\cite{lu2012quantum}, where the applied field lifts the Zeeman degeneracy and induces an effective quadratic nonlinear Zeeman contribution.
+In the weak-field regime, the resulting hyperfine--Zeeman structure is described by the effective single-atom Hamiltonian (\(\hbar=1\))

-where $\Omega_L$ is the Larmor frequency and $\chi$ denotes the quadratic Zeeman effect (QZE) coefficient (see Appendix~\ref{app:hyperfine}).
+where \(\{\hat f_x,\hat f_y,\hat f_z\}\) are the internal spin operators, \(\Omega_L\) is the Larmor frequency, and \(\chi\) denotes the quadratic Zeeman effect (QZE) coefficient.
 In the rotating frame that removes the Larmor precession, the dynamics reduce to

-which is formally equivalent to the OAT Hamiltonian, here acting on the internal $(2f{+}1)$-dimensional manifold of a single spin.
+which is formally equivalent to the OAT Hamiltonian~\cite{kitagawa1993squeezed}, here acting on the internal $(2f{+}1)$-dimensional manifold of a single spin.

-Starting from a coherent spin state (CSS) polarized along $x$, $|\psi_0\rangle = |f, m_x{=}f\rangle$, the always-on quadratic term shears the spin distribution in the plane transverse to the mean spin, thereby generating a spin-squeezed state (SSS).
-However, continued nonlinear evolution rotates the squeezing axis and induces overtwisting, so that the metrological gain under a fixed readout rapidly degrades.
-This competition between squeezing generation and its subsequent distortion underlies the need for active control, as schematically illustrated in Fig.~\ref{fig:rlscheme}(b).
+Starting from a coherent spin state (CSS) polarized along $x$, $|\psi_0\rangle = |f, m_x{=}f\rangle$, the always-on quadratic term shears the spin distribution in the plane transverse to the mean spin, thereby generating a spin-squeezed state, shown schematically as the red shaded region on the Bloch sphere in Fig.~\ref{fig:rlscheme}(b).
+Continued nonlinear evolution, however, rotates the squeezing axis and induces overtwisting, illustrated by the gray deformed region, rapidly degrading the metrological gain under fixed readout.
+This competition between squeezing generation and distortion motivates active control.